fmbot-discord/docs/docs/supporter.md

 </a>
 </div>

+!!! info ""
+    To ensure development remains sustainable in the future, the price for lifetime will be raised to $45 on March 15.

 |             | Free        | Supporter |
 | ----------- | ----------- |----------- |
 | Access to all commands     | ✅  | ✅ |